 The Central Ohio Trauma System offers its members access to cost savings through membership in a group purchasing organization: Savvik, COTS is a member in good standing and has all-access to the Savvik program.
 For more information on participating in this group purchasing organization, please watch the video and contact COTS Executive Director.

-During the next two years, COTS will be working with Drs.
+Over the next year, COTS will be working with Drs.
 Harvey Miller and Ayaz Hyder from the Ohio State University's Center for Urban Research and Analysis (CURA) to reduce the burden of the opioid epidemic in Franklin County using geospatial analytics, predictive modeling, and academic collaboration.
 This grant was awarded as part of the OSU Opioid Innovation Fund.

 Ohio State announces grant funding for research into opioid addiction (The Ohio State University)